ivanvorona/universe2020/README.md

 Remember though, we want to keep the discussions area a friendly and welcoming place for everyone taking part in the event, and **focused specifically and solely on the topic(s) covered in the GitHub Universe sessions**.
 Therefore please respect the event [code of conduct](CODE_OF_CONDUCT.md) and be awesome to each other.

 All the session recordings will be available after the event.
 The discussion area will be for live interaction and Q&A for session themes and topics.
 We aim to do our best to answer most questions but it's possible not all questions will get answered.
-We will then be locking the discussions to make them read-only after each session, but we will leave them available as an archive so you'll still be able to refer back.
+We will be locking the discussions to make them read-only after the event so you’ll be able to refer back to them after Universe has commenced.

 ## Read more